rixx/books.rixx.de/src/reviews/antonio-r-damasio/descartes-error.md

   - 2020-04-18
   did_not_finish: false
   rating: 4
+  tldr: Not so groundbreaking now as it was 25 years ago when it was publised, but still a solid overview over the role of emotions in human thinking and reasoning.
 ---

 Didn't hold much new information for me, because its contents have grown so accepted and foundational in the 25 years since publication.
 Nevertheless it provides a solid fundamental overview in a very readable way, despite also dealing in a bit of technical details.